 - Crowns or dental caps: When you lose a substantial portion of a tooth, that might mean your dentist must file away what is remaining of the tooth and apply a dental cap or crown.
 These caps and crowns are designed to improve aesthetic appearance, preserve function, and protect the tooth.

-Even if you believe the issues in minor, you must schedule an appointment with your dentist immediately.
+Even if you believe the issues are minor, you must schedule an appointment with your Splendid Dental Woodlands dentist immediately.
 During that appointment, they might find that treating a chipped tooth is a minor procedure.
 For example, if there is not a significant amount of damage, they could polish the area where the chip is to make it more comfortable and improve your bite.
 This procedure is referred to as cosmetic contouring.

 How to Prevent a Chipped Tooth

-The Academy of General Dentistry recommends that sports enthusiasts should wear a mouth guard to help prevent oral injuries, including a chipped tooth.
+The Academy of General Dentistry recommends that sports enthusiasts wear a mouthguard to help prevent oral injuries, including a chipped tooth.
 Other ways for preventing the need for treating a chipped tooth include: